Product development is the entire journey of bringing a product from its conceptualization to release in the market and beyond.

 The final phase of the new-product development process sometimes offers a price discount during a product launch, providing potential customers with the incentive to buy the product.
 If a product is sold at a reasonably discounted price, it is more likely to be spoken of by ‘word of mouth’ and engage focuses on commercializing the new product.
 This phase includes test marketing, launch, and evaluation.

 This final phase is significant in the delivery of the overall project, with the market research conducted during the conception stage greatly influencing the timing and location of the product launch.
-It is common, in many cases, for a product development team to hand over the reins to the marketing team for a product launch, with a promotion campaign for the new product being a vital part of getting the product out there and into the world.
+It's common, in many cases, for a product development team to hand over the reins to the marketing team for a product launch, with a promotion campaign for the new product being a vital part of getting the product out there and into the world.

 Test marketing